Miles Goodman: Career

 "Working with Miles Goodman was also a great experience with me," Blanchard said.
 Blanchard considered Goodman his mentor.
 According to Blanchard, they met when Goodman hired him to play on the soundtrack for his score to Housesitter.
 They remained friends until Goodman's death.

 Goodman and Blanchard have collaborated with Brazilian vocalist and pianist Ivan Lins.
 Goodman had also produced the album, A Brazilian Christmas, as well as produced discs by Vanessa Rubin.
 Goodman and Castro-Neves had also worked on a project of an audio-only series of classic children's stories narrated over newly composed music with other artists.

 He even completed work on several albums that were scheduled for release by 1997 that featured such artists as cellist Yo-Yo Ma, soprano Kathleen Battle and pianist Ottmar Liebert.

 According to Frank Oz, Goodman completed and recorded a full score for the film, The Indian in the Cupboard (1995), but it was rejected and replaced by Randy Edelman's score as a result.
 Oz also claimed to have asked Goodman just before his death to do the music for his subsequent film In & Out (1997).

 In January 1996, Goodman and Blanchard were hired to score the romantic comedy, 'Til There Was You (1997), released by Paramount Pictures.
 Director Scott Winant approved the duo, thinking the comical mastery of Goodman and the jazzy romance of Blanchard would make the perfect combination.
 Blanchard was even excited about collaborating with his friend and mentor that he rearranged his summer tour of The Heart Speaks around Goodman's ever-busy scoring schedule.

 On November 18, 1996, Goodman was posthumously awarded the SOCAN Film Music Award by the Society of Composers, Authors and Music Publishers of Canada.

 Personal life and death

-Goodman died from a heart attack at St. John's Hospital and Medical Center in Santa Monica, California on August 16, 1996.
+Goodman died from a heart attack at St. John's Hospital and Medical Center in Santa Monica, California on August 16, 1996, at the age of 47.

 "There was some heart disease in the family.
 His father passed away from a heart attack, but he was really healthy and it was entirely unexpected," Dylan Goodman said.
 He was described as "a wonderful talent" by his cousin, Johnny Mandel.
 He was also close friends with Frank Oz, who referred to Goodman as "Bud."

 "I had nothing but respect for his work," said fellow jazz producer Steve Backer, "He realized that jazz needed a smart contextualization to sell in big numbers, and he and his partner Oscar Castro-Neves had great ideas that revitalized several artists."

 Since his death, Antioch College, Goodman's alma mater, has implemented a scholarship fund in his name.